augustovictor/git-flow-lab/README.md

-`git flow feature  start <feat-number>-<feat-description>` | Create a new feature branch and checkout to it `git flow <subcommand> publish <branch-name-without-prefix/>` | Publish the branch `git flow <subcommand> <branch-name-without-prefix>` | Clone and track remote branch `git flow finish <branch-name>` | Merge current branch to develop and delete local and remote branch
+`git flow feature  start <feat-number>-<feat-description>` | Create a new feature branch and checkout to it `git flow <subcommand> publish <branch-name-without-prefix/>` | Publish the branch `git flow <subcommand> <branch-name-without-prefix>` | Clone and track remote branch `git flow finish <branch-name-without-prefix>` | Merge current branch to develop and delete local and remote branch

 ## Workflow